mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 </svg>
 ```

 Please note that I have shortened the `d` attribute for simplicity.
 Check the Codepen snippet down below to see the complete version.
-Anyways, we have a total of six basic shapes; one rect with rounded corners and five paths made on Inkscpate, in my case.
+Anyways, we have a total of six basic shapes; one rect with rounded corners and five paths made on a graphic application.
 Now we'll use these new shapes to make two compositions representing each link.

 ```xml
 ...